BT Sport on Sky; Virgin Media; TalkTalk or Plusnet

 BT Sport on Plusnet

-Plusnet customers have two ways of getting BT Sport.
+As Plusnet has close ties to BT, Plusnet customers benefit from a number of ways of getting BT Sport.

 For £5 a month, viewers can add the rest of the bundle - and customers taking Plusnet's HD pack, which costs £3 a month, will find that gives them access to whichever of the BT Sport channels they can already receive in HD as well.